 Free press release sites

-PRLog.org – allows picture, video, 3 URL links, published immediately, Google News
+PRLog.org – allows picture, video, 3 URL links, published immediately, and gets you on Google News.

 Mid-range – starting at around $50